mhantsch/maxtend/kanata/HOWTO-INSTALL.md

 When you login to your user account, Kanata will be run in a small terminal window.
 You will be able to monitor layer changes in this window.

 To test your setup & start Kanata immediately, double-click the shortcut.

+If you are running `kanata_gui.exe`, you'll see a tray icon.
+You can quit Kanata from the tray icon (right-click menu).

+You can also end either version of Kanata it by closing the terminal window, or typing `Ctrl`+`C` in the terminal window.